bnaveenkr/webgl-seed/README.md

 # webgl-seed
-This is a seed project for creating webgl examples
+This is a bolierplate code for creating webgl examples